 The Basics of Adult Braces

 Adult braces today come in four basic types.
 The first and most used are metal braces.
 These are stainless steel brackets that are placed on the front of the teeth.
 A second type is ceramic braces.
 These, too, attach to the front of the teeth, but many people prefer them since they are transparent, which makes them less visible than ones that are made out of metal.

 Some people opt for lingual braces for the same reason.
 This type is fixed to the back of the teeth, which makes them hard to see.
 Aligners are the fourth option.
 This type is both transparent and removable.
 They are thus more convenient for eating as well as brushing and flossing.
 The price of braces depends on the type you choose.
 The typical cost ranges between $5,000 and $6,000.

-The average adult orthodontic patient wears braces for between one and two years, depending both on age and dental condition.
-During this period, patients using any of the first three types of braces noted above make periodic visits to the orthodontist in order to have the braces tightened.
-This may result in some mild discomfort, but it lasts only a short time.
-Some lifestyle adjustments are also necessary when wearing braces.
-These include limiting starches and sugars in the diet and avoiding foods of a rigid or brittle texture (nuts and popcorn, for example).
-Greater attention to brushing and flossing is also required in order to keep food and plaque out of the many small apertures in the braces.
+The average adult orthodontic patient wears braces for between one and two years, depending on both their age and the condition of their teeth.
+During this period, patients using any of the first three types of braces noted above make periodic visits to the orthodontist to have the braces tightened.
+This may lead to some mild discomfort, but it lasts only a short time.

-There are several indications that braces may be necessary.
-Crowded or crooked teeth, a recessed jaw, and protruding teeth are all common visual indications that braces are needed.
-Problems with chewing or speaking and grinding of teeth are also telltale signs that orthodontic treatment may be appropriate.
-People experiencing these or related difficulties should set up an evaluation with their dentist.
+There are several reasons why you may need braces.
+Crowded or crooked teeth, a recessed jaw, and teeth that stick out are all common signs that you may need braces.
+Problems with chewing or speaking and grinding of teeth are also signs that orthodontic treatment may be needed.
+People who have these or related problems should set up an evaluation with their dentist.